pluralsight/guides/in-review/front-end-javascript/building-a-multiplayer-space-shooter-part-i/article.md

 ### Creating a record
 Time to dive into the mechanics behind our game: [records](https://deepstream.io/tutorials/core/datasync-records/).
 Records are small bits of data that can be manipulated and observed.
-They have `get()`, `set()` and `subscribe()` methods that let you interact with the whole data structure or with a path within it, e.g. `ship.subscribe( 'turretRotation', angle => {/.../})`.
+They have `get()`, `set()` and `subscribe()` methods that let you interact with the whole data structure or with a path within it.
+For example, `ship.subscribe( 'turretRotation', angle => {/.../})`.

-Each change to a record is synced across all connected clients.
-For our tutorial, all game logic will life in the main browser window.
-User-input from the gamepads is written to records and synced with the game via deepstream.
+Each change to a record is synced across all connected clients. **For our tutorial, all game logic will live in the main browser window.
+Meanwhile, user-input from the gamepads is written to records and synced with the game via deepstream.**

 Each record is identified by a unique name.
 For our game, we'll use the player's username, e.g. `player/johndoe`.